raisimTech/raisimLib/docs/sections/ArticulatedSystem.rst

 * **Center of Mass Position**

-:code:`getLinkCOM` method returns (a non-const reference to) a :code:`std::vector` of the COM of the links.
+:code:`getBodyCOM_B` method returns (a non-const reference to) a :code:`std::vector` of the COM of the bodies.
-The elements are ordered by the body indicies.
+The elements are ordered by the body indices.

 * **Link Inertia**